-As discussed in Note 1, the financial statements of UAB are intended to present the financial position, the changes in financial position and, where applicable, the cash flows of only that portion of the business-type activities of the financial reporting entity of The University of Alabama System that is attributable to the transactions of UAB.
-They do not purport to, and do not, present fairly the financial position of The University of Alabama System as of September 30, 2021 and 2020, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1, the financial statements of UAB are intended to present the financial position, the changes in financial position, and the cash flows of only that portion of the business-type activities of the financial reporting entity of The University of Alabama System that is attributable to the transactions of UAB.
+They do not purport to, and do not, present fairly the financial position of The University of Alabama System as of September 30, 2022 and 2021, the changes in its financial position, or its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.